LdT: An indicator of ionospheric activity based on statistical distributions in GNSS-derived TEC rates of change: Methods Algorithms

 where $L_1$ and $L_2$ are carrier phases associated with signal frequencies of $f_1$ and $f_2$; and likewise $\lambda_1$ and $\lambda_2$ are their wavelengths.
 TEC is measured in $m^{-2}$, with TECU being $10^{16} m^{-2}$; the factor of $40.3$ is $\kappa = c^2 r_e / 2\pi$.
 Note that this equation generally neglects any residual error term, ambiguities, biases, and receiver noise.

-We then assume that we can use the change in time of that inferred slant TEC as a measure of the variation in ionospheric properties (due to ionospheric irregularities) at or near where the signal intersected it. \cRed{Specifically, the rate of change dTEC for 30 second interval data would be ~ } In what follows we focus primarily on these dTEC values to attempt a characterisation of the ionosphere state, either globally, or as localised in time and space.
+We then assume that we can use the change in time of that inferred slant TEC as a measure of the variation in ionospheric properties (due to ionospheric irregularities) at or near where the signal intersected it.
+Specifically, the rate of change dTEC based on 30 second interval data would be ~

+\cRed{leaving us with a $\dTEC(t_k)$ in units of TECU$/s$.} In what follows we focus primarily on \cRed{what large ensembles of these dTEC values might tell us about the state of the ionosphere, whether} globally, or as localised in time and space.